CKXT-DT: Sale to Quebecor Media and relaunch as SUN TV

 At the same time, the station stepped up its acquisitions of U.S. network series, albeit mainly the "leftovers" not obtained by other Canadian networks.
-The fall 2006 schedule, for instance, included Veronica Mars, 60 Minutes, COPS, America's Most Wanted and Girlfriends.
+The fall 2006 schedule, for instance, included Veronica Mars, 60 Minutes, Cops, America's Most Wanted and Girlfriends.
 The first four programs aired on other Canadian television networks but with poor ratings.

 CKXT also carried both of the original MyNetworkTV telenovelas, Desire and Fashion House in 2006, although it scheduled them in the afternoons rather than in prime time.
 Due to low ratings, the station elected not to air future MNTV telenovelas after the first two series concluded on December 5, 2006.
 With the conversion of the CH television system to E!
 Canada, CKXT also picked up some of CHCH-TV's former daytime programming, including the long-running American game show The Price Is Right, which has moved to OMNI.2, but it has since began airing on CITY-DT.

 CKXT-TV was the only English-language independent television station outside of religious and community television stations in Canada on the UHF band.

 The station applied for rebroadcasters in Ottawa and London in 2007, in order to improve its reach across southern Ontario.
 The move would give the station coverage roughly equal to that of Citytv, OMNI.1 or OMNI.2.
 On September 14, 2007, the CRTC approved CKXT's request, giving the station channel 26, digital 19 in London; and channel 54, digital 62 in Ottawa.
 Sun TV later applied to change its digital channel in Ottawa to 20; this was given approval on June 17, 2008 and began transmissions in September 2008.
-As of late December 2008 CKXT was broadcasting in London in high definition on channel 19.1 and standard definition on channel 19.2.
+As of late December 2008, CKXT was broadcasting in London in high definition on channel 19.1 and standard definition on channel 19.2.

-On December 1, 2009, the CRTC approved an application by Quebecor Media to allow a corporate reorganization through which Groupe TVA would acquire Sun Media's 25% stake in CKXT.
+On December 1, 2009, the CRTC approved an application by Quebecor Media to allow a corporate reorganization through which Groupe TVA would acquire Sun Media's 25 percent stake in CKXT.